Axway/amplify-central/content/en/docs/runtime_security/configure_runtime_compliance.md

 Once you have answered all questions, the agent installation performs the following operations:

-* The Amplify Marketplace resources are created/updated.
+* The Amplify Marketplace resources are created/updated
-* If chose, a new Amplify Platform service account is created and public/private key-pair is generated.
+* If chose, a new Amplify Platform service account is created and public/private key-pair is generated
 * If chose, a new namespace is created in the Kubernetes cluster.
-* The Kubernetes secret with key pair for Amplify Platform service account is created in the selected namespace.
+* The Kubernetes secret with key pair for Amplify Platform service account is created in the selected namespace
-* The Kubernetes secret with Graylog authentication config is created in the selected namespace.
+* The Kubernetes secret with Graylog authentication config is created in the selected namespace
-* The agent Helm override file is generated.
+* The agent Helm override file is generated

 The current directory will contain the following files after the agent installation is completed: